With a marked increase in selective crossbreeding the past 20 or so years, designer dog breeds appear to be all the rage today.

 The Giant Schnauzer is a large farm dog originally developed in Germany for various tasks such as guarding livestock and driving cattle to market.

-The Irish Wolfhound is a giant dog breed which was initially used to kill the now extinct Irish wolf, elk, and boar.
+The Irish Wolfhound is a giant dog breed that was initially used to kill the now extinct Irish wolf, elk, and boar.

-The Giant Irish Wolf Schnauzer is a very large dog breed which sports a rectangular or square shape.
+The Giant Irish Wolf Schnauzer is a very large dog breed that sports a rectangular or square shape.